beingaryan/beingaryan/README.md

 <br />

 Hi, Aryan Gupta this side!A Machine Learning and Deep Learning Evangelist 🚀 from Pune, India.
 As of now, I'm working on my Core Competitive Coding Skill and trying out new ways to explore Neural Networks Framework.
-Aparts, I'm enrolled as Administrator and completed Summer Internship at 🙍🏽‍♂️ [@The Robotics Forum](https://vitpunerobotics.com/).Aparts, currently working as a Machine Learning Intern at IIT Kharagpur under guidance of Professor O. Bala Krishna.
+Aparts, I'm enrolled as Administrator and completed Summer Internship at 🙍🏽‍♂️ [@The Robotics Forum](https://vitpunerobotics.com/).Aparts, currently working as a Machine Learning Intern at INDIAN INSTITUTE OF TECHNOLOGY, KHARAGPUR under guidance of Professor O. Bala Krishna.
+I'm also working as a Deep Learning Intern at Tata Communications exploring the field of Facial Sentimental Analysis.
 Beyond the World of Computers, I love photography and Blogging.

 <img align="right" alt="GIF" src="https://media.giphy.com/media/ko7twHhomhk8E/giphy.gif"/>
 <!--"https://media.giphy.com/media/26tn33aiTi1jkl6H6/giphy.gif" />--!>